Signature Methods in Machine Learning: Background Material

 Regression is a basic, yet extremely common, learning task in which real-valued functions are modelled using sets of data.
 The fundamental goal of regression is to learn a function that predicts outcome values based on a specified collection of input features.
-We discuss the mathematical framework associated to simple regression tasks.
-For examples of working regression into machine learning pipelines see \cite{ML_book}.
+The following simple example of regression involving the consideration of the monomials on the unit interval $[0,1] \subset \R$ exhibits some of the theoretical considerations that are central to the use of signatures within machine learning.